 Irregular, shallow breathing is normal for a newborn.
 They will even stop breathing for up to 20 seconds at a time.
 Normal ranges are 40-70 per minute for the first 24 hours, and 30-60 thereafter.

-Regardless of ethnicity, all newborns are pink.
+Regardless of ethnicity, all newborns are born several shades lighter than what their skin tone will become and many babies have pink-toned skin at birth.
 It is not uncommon for the baby’s hands and feet to be blue during the first day.
-If it happens after the first day it may mean that s/he is cold.
+If it happens after the first day it may mean that they are cold.

 Sponge baths or tub baths are okay, although not necessary, right from birth.
 Research has shown that babies who are not bathed for the first 2-3 days find the breast easier which makes breastfeeding more successful.
-When you do start bathing, it may be easiest for mom (or anyone) to get in the tub, then have someone hand her the baby.
+When you do start bathing, it may be easiest for a parent (or anyone) to get in the tub, then have someone hand them the baby.

-Babies’ is influenced for several weeks by the maternal hormones passed through the placenta.
-This can caused small red “acne” which usually is on the face or trunk, and disappears quickly.
+Babies’ skin is influenced for several weeks by the maternal hormones passed through the placenta.
+This can cause small red “acne” which usually is on the face or trunk, and disappears quickly.

 The cord usually falls off within the first few days or weeks.

-Problems to report include a large halo of redness around the cord area (some redness is normal due to irritation from diapers, etc), or excessive bleeding when the cord falls off (enough that it stains the blanket the baby is lying on).
+Problems to report include a large halo of redness around the cord area (some redness is normal due to irritation from diapers, etc), or excessive bleeding when the cord falls off (more than just a smudge on the baby’s outfit).

 Healthy, term babies are built to lose some weight after birth before the milk comes in.
 This allows them time to take in the highly concentrated antibodies in the mother’s colostrum before they get the higher volume and hydration of breastmilk.
 Sometimes they get dehydrated enough that their urine forms crystals.
-These are called urate crystals and are pinky orange.
-More common in boys, they are often mistaken for blood in the diaper.
+These are called urate crystals and are pinky-orange.
+More common in male babies, they are often mistaken for blood in the diaper.

 Temperature >37.5C